 The Price is (Also) Right

 Picking a quality bike also makes a difference in how kids enjoy the ride.
 Pricier versions are built for bumps in the road (both real and emotional!) and for all you bargain buyers and sellers—the better bike has a higher resale value, every time.

-Bonus Tip: Speaking of resale, be sure to scour handy sites like Craigslist in order to score fab deals on kid bikes, trailers, seats and cargo bikes.
-Find a great bike but it’s the wrong color?
+Bonus Tip: Speaking of resale, be sure to scour sites like Craigslist to score fab deals on kid bikes, trailers, seats and cargo bikes.
+Find a great bike, but it's the wrong color?
 Decorate!
 Feel free to go crazy with stickers, colorful tape, straws, pipe cleaners and plastic flowers to make the bike all their own—just make sure nothing can get caught in the wheels or chain.

 Go Back to School

 Try and find a family biking class in your area.
 If you can’t find one, look for an adult class like the League of American Bicyclists "Traffic Skills 101," it’s a crash course in the basics of confident, safe cycling techniques.
 Read: it will help you model better riding for your kids.
 Other routes including checking in with your local Safe Routes to School program for resources.